 - Read: Courses and lectures are great, but you need to read.
 Do your reading for class, especially primary sources.
 Textbooks are a great way to get an overview of a subject, but if you really want to understand the debates, nuances, and all the good stuff, you have to read the primary sources.
-Yes, they are hard to dissect at times, but it gets better with practice.
-For tips on organizing sources, check out this post.
+Yes, they are hard to dissect at times, but it gets better with practice (Check out my post on organizing sources).
 In addition to primary sources, there are increasingly good popular books about archaeology, which are written by archaeologists.
 These are good starting points in which to increase your functional knowledge outside the classroom.

 Tip 2: Learn languages

 Many archaeologists work in regions where our native language is not the operating language of the country or research project.
 The sooner you start to build your foreign language skill set, the better.

 It might hard to determine which language to learn if you’re not sure where or what you want to specialize in.
 Here are some safe bets if you already have a good grasp of English:

 - Interested in the Old World?
 Try out German and/or French.
 Why?
 Many early archaeologists wrote in French and German and some key early texts for many areas of the Old World are in these languages.
 Italian would also be useful in a lot of areas too.